MdJiyaulHaq/Machine-Learning/README.md

 # Machine-Learning
-This is a complete ML practice code in python.
+This is a practice code of ML in python.

 References:
 W3 schools.
-Code with Mosh.
+Programming with Mosh.
 Code with Harry.
-Code camp org.
+Codecamp.org